 Four Keys to Implementing HPP

-While the benefits of switching from thermal pasteurization to high pressure processing are often well worth the cost, changing processing methods is a major step that ought to be carefully considered before any definitive action is taken.
-The following four things are what food brands keep in mind as they consider making the switch.
+While the benefits of switching from thermal pasteurization to HPP are often well worth the cost, changing processing methods is a major step that ought to be carefully considered before any definitive action is taken.
+The following four points are what food brands should keep in mind as they consider making the switch.